No Dig Gardening Online Course

 Absolutely, even with a small space you can grow many different vegetables.

 I have already seen many of your YouTube videos and I have some of your books, what else is there left to learn?

 The online course gives a more structure path for your learning.
 Every lesson is backed up with at least one video so you can see the ideas and methods applied in my garden.
-Please see the testimonials to the right of this page.
+Please see the testimonials above and to the right of this page.

 Is there downloadable materials like pdf’s?